Rottie420/live-mic-basic/README.md

 <br>

-### Notes
+### Changelogs

 <br>

+  v1.1
   - The waveform updates every 30 ms for smooth visualization.
   - Gain and smoothing can be adjusted for different audio effects.
   - Ensure your microphone is connected and accessible by the system.

-⚠️ Make sure your usb mic is connected and ON
+  - Make sure your usb mic is connected and ON

+  v1.2
+  - Change UI to dark theme using Customtikinter.

+  v1.3
+  - Display input device status and errors on visualizer canvas.
+  - Start audio stream with selected input device (recommended by u/IamMeAsGod).
+  - Handle stream errors and display status/messages on visualizer.
+  - Stop and restart stream on parameter or device change.
+  - app is fully working even usb mic is not connected and OFF.

 <br> <br> <br>